101 Things To Do With Children On Holiday Break

 8. Plan a picnic indoors.

-9. Have breakfrast food for dinner.
+9. Have breakfast food for dinner.

 10. Hold cooking classes in your own kitchen, invite friends.